-CAUTION: If using an Ethernet cable to connect the printer to be purchased locally.
+CAUTION: If using an Ethernet cable to connect the printer to

-Note: A USB power supply is available to power the Compact

-Touchscreen separately to the printer (EPP003934).
+A USB power supply is available to power the Compact Touchscreen separately to the printer.
 This will allow the Compact Touchscreen to control more than one printer across an Ethernet network.
-Additional parts such as a network switch and cables may be required, which will need to
+Additional parts such as a network switch and cables may be required, which will need to be purchased locally.